Rmaish

-Rmaish (also spelled Rmeish, Rmaich, and Rmeich; رميش) is the southernmost municipality of Lebanon, located in the District of Bint Jbeil, Lebanon, south of Ain Ebel, near the Lebanese-Israeli border covering an area of 20 km2.
-The ruins found in the village indicate that the area was occupied by the Romans and the Crusaders at some stage in history.
+Rmaish (رميش, ܪܡܝܫ) is the southernmost municipality of Lebanon, located in the district of Bint Jbeil, Lebanon, south of Ain Ebel, 1–2 km (0.6–1.2 miles) from the Lebanese-Israeli border, covering an area of 20 km2.

-In 2022, Hezbollah's construction near Rmaish sparked local anger, leading to the dismantling of the structures.
-Later, during the Gaza war, Hezbollah's militant activities in Rmaish led to fear, displacement, and clashes with residents, and a confrontation over a rocket launcher installation in the town center.
-Like most of the Christian population of South Lebanon, Rmeish residents are opposed to Hezbollah's presence in the area.

 Etymology

-The name Rmaish means "scanty herbage" according to E. H. Palmer.
+Due to the Syriac heritage of the village, the most likely meaning of its name comes from the Syriac root ramsha / ramshaya (ܪܡܫܐ), which refers to “night” or “sunset.”
+Ramsha is also the Syriac term for the evening liturgy (vespers), potentially suggesting an “evening town” or a place that is quiet at sunset.
+E. H. Palmer offered a more literal, but less likely, reading from classical Arabic, translating it as "scanty herbage" but this interpretation is implausible, given the evident fertility of the land, which stands in clear contradiction to such a description.

+The name appears in several variant spellings, including Rmaich, Rmaych, Rmaysh, Rmeich, and Rmeish.

 History

+Rmaish is a historic town with Roman and Crusader ruins.

 In 1299, Rmaish was directly under Mamluk rule.

-Ottoman era
+Ottoman period

 Rmaish was under Ottoman rule until 1920.
 The town was involved in many wars and battles through the history.
 The most important ones are: